fusiled/Simo/README.md

 ## To Do
 - Create a collector with periodic window collection functionality
 - Create logging system for components
 - More documentation and examples
-- Error propagation upon module initialization
 - Error config in Simo::Context
-- Create a generic executable that can have an input yaml to describe components, parameters and connections
 - Benchmark Simo against Gem5 and SystemC